Uberspace/lab/source/guide_wiki-js.rst

   Saving to: ‘wiki-js.tar.gz’
   [isabell@stardust ~]$

-Extract the dowloaded archive to the ``wiki`` directory you created earlier.
+Extract the downloaded archive to the ``wiki`` directory you created earlier.

 ::